 In the world of kebabs, one particular variety that takes a top spot is Persian Koobideh kebab.
 Fun fact: Los Angeles is often dubbed the "Persian capital outside of Iran," and boasts one of the largest Iranian communities in the world outside of Iran itself.
-As a result, Persian cuisine has become a pretty integral part of the city's culinary landscape.
+This is one of my favorite kebabs after Pakistani Seekh Kebab for its simplicity.
+The spices are mellow and the meat truly shines in this one.

 Ingredients Needed for the Perfect Beef Koobideh: